shishisizhu/continuous_neutrino/README.md

 ```

 ## Citation
-All source code are copyright and the project itself currently is anonymous under review.
+All source code is copyright and the project itself is currently under review.